Bichromatic Rabi Control of Semiconductor Qubits: Results

-The 2D EDSR spectroscopy in \autoref{fig:spectroscopy}b reveals resonance lines from monochromatic and bichromatic driven spin excitations.
-Monochromatic qubit transitions labelled as $\mathrm{Q1^{P2}}$, $\mathrm{Q1^{P4}}$, $\mathrm{Q2^{P2}}$, $\mathrm{Q2^{P4}}$ (with the superscript defining the driving plunger gate) are observed as vertical and horizontal lines at the Larmor frequencies.
-Bichromatic excitations appear as tilted resonance lines, with negative (positive) slopes indicating matching sum (difference) frequencies to the qubit Larmor frequency.
-Three-photon excitations are also observed in certain cases, resulting from resonance between two-photon and single-photon driving with the qubit Larmor frequency.
+The 2D EDSR spectroscopy in Fig. \ref{fig:spectroscopy}(b) reveals resonance lines from mono- and bichromatic spin excitations.
+Monochromatic qubit transitions labeled as $Q1^{P2}$, $Q1^{P4}$, $Q2^{P2}$, $Q2^{P4}$ (with the superscript defining the driving plunger gate) are observed as vertical and horizontal lines at the corresponding Larmor frequencies.
+Bichromatic excitations appear as tilted resonance lines, with negative (positive) slopes indicating the frequency sum (difference) matching the qubit Larmor frequency.
+Three-photon bichromatic excitations can also be observed when a combination of two photons with the same frequency, and a third one with a different frequency match the qubit Larmor frequency.

-Figs.~\ref{fig:spectroscopy}c, d depict the expected resonance lines considering the individual resonance frequencies of the two qubits.
-The qubits exchange interaction resulting from interdot tunnelling (55 MHz at $\epsilon_{12} = -20$ mV~\cite{Supplementary}) is taken into account.
-To label the Larmor frequency of qubit $i$ when qubit $j$ is in the excited state, we use the notation Q$i$\_ (with $i, j \in \{1, 2\}$ and $i \neq j$).
-The monochromatic transition from $\ket{\downarrow\downarrow}$ to $\ket{\uparrow\uparrow}$ driven by P4 is then denoted as $\mathrm{(Q1 + Q2\_ )^{P4}}$.
-A bichromatic transition can be visualised as a two-step process via a virtual state, as illustrated in~\autoref{fig:spectroscopy}e.
-Following perturbation theory, bichromatic spin transitions are activated thanks to spin-conserving ($t$) and spin-flipping ($\Omega$) tunnelling terms, which hybridize the four possible spin states with the S(2,0) state, as discussed below and in~\cite{Supplementary}.
+Figures \ref{fig:spectroscopy}(c) and \ref{fig:spectroscopy}(d) depict the expected resonance lines considering the individual resonance frequencies of the two qubits.
+The qubits exchange interaction resulting from interdot tunneling (55 MHz at $\epsilon_{12} = -20$ mV, see Supplemental Material Note 4) is taken into account.
+To label the Larmor frequency of qubit $i$ when qubit $j$ is in the excited state, we use the notation $Qi\_$ (with $i, j \in \{1, 2\}$ and $i \neq j$).
+The monochromatic transition from $\ket{\downarrow\downarrow}$ to $\ket{\uparrow\uparrow}$ driven by $P4$ is then denoted as $(Q1 + Q2\_ )^{P4}$.
+A bichromatic transition can be visualized as a two-step process via a virtual state, as illustrated in Fig. \ref{fig:spectroscopy}(e).
+Following perturbation theory, bichromatic spin transitions are activated thanks to spin-conserving ($t$) and spin-flipping ($\Omega$) tunneling terms, which hybridize the four possible spin states with the $S(2,0)$ state, as discussed below and in Supplemental Material Note 8.